About Us

 About Eta Upsilon

 Chartered in 2017, we are the Eta Upsilon chapter @ Indiana State University.
-In our time here on campus, we have achieves four Pyramids of Excellence from our Headquarters, as well as a Chapter Award of Distinction, three Presidents Cup on the Interfraternity Council from our University's Fraternity and Sorority Life, and three time homecoming/spring week champions.
-We are very prideful with our annual dog days philanthropy, raising up to $3,300 for a local nonprofit: Dog It, Dig it Rescue.
-This week of events consist of pelting a sig, puppy chow, dog toy making, sigma spuds, and cones and bones.
-Our newly second philanthropy cause is dedicated toward mental health, in which we support a local National Alliance on Mental Illness chapter.
-We raised up to $2,600 in our week full of events: ribbon and info tabling, meditation, donut fundraising, and our sweetheart competition.Outside of our Philanthropic Events, our brothers have been involved in every facet of campus life at Indiana State, from the Student Government Association to the Interfraternity Council, and everything in-between.
+In our time here on campus, we have achieved four Pyramids of Excellence from our Headquarters, as well as a Chapter Award of Distinction, three Presidents Cup on the Interfraternity Council from our University's Fraternity and Sorority Life, and three time homecoming/spring week champions.
+We are prideful with our philanthropies, specifically our two main causes.
+Our first is dedicated toward mental health, in which we support a local National Alliance on Mental Illness chapter.
+We recently raised over $7,000 in our week full of events: ribbon and info tabling, mental health walks, suicide prevention talks, and our sweetheart competition.
+Our second philanthropy, the Patrick S. Barrett foundation, is a brand new cause that we support, with proceeds going to childhood cancer research.
+Outside of our Philanthropic Events, our brothers have been involved in every facet of campus life at Indiana State, from the Student Government Association to the Interfraternity Council, and everything in-between.
 Whether it's within their degrees, outside student organizations, or within the community overall, our brothers have achieved remarkable things since coming to campus, and we are happy to support eachother every step of the way.

 image